 Setting the Scene

-The year is 1988 and Hemigrapsus sanguineus has just landed in New Jersey.
-With its aggressive nature and lack of predators to keep the population in check, the Asian shore crab capitalizes on the situation and expands its range.
+The year is 1988 and the Asian Shore Crab (Hemigrapsus sanguineus) has just landed in New Jersey.
+A combination of its aggressive nature and lack of predators to keep the population in check, the crab capitalizes on the situation and expands its range.
 Flash forward to the present day and the crab can be found as far south as North Carolina and is infringing into Maine.
 The research conducted by Baillie and colleagues focused in on Asian shore crab populations along the northern front in the waters of New England.

 Within the waters of Maine dwells the American lobster, Homarus americanus.
 The lobster is an ecologically and economically important crustacean to the waters of New England.
 However, the species faces a multitude of threats; including over-fishing, predation and climate change.
 As the Asian shore crab increases its range, the lobster may also be vulnerable to the ten-legged assailant.
 90% of the crab species found in the intertidal zones of southern New England are comprised of the Asian shore crab and there’s reason to believe the crab will voyage northward into waters historically rich with lobster.